How to Restart SSH in Solaris 10/11

 restart ssh solaris, restart sshd

-Linux DistributionInit SystemCommand to Restart SSHD
+Linux DistributionInit SystemCommand to Restart SSH

 Ubuntu 16.04 and latersystemdsudo systemctl restart sshd